aahnik/tgcf/README.md

-# telegram-chat-sync
+# telegram-chat-forward

-A simple code to sync Telegram Chats.
-Forward the message of one chat to another.
-May be used for channel sync. ( same message accross channels ); uses Telethon.
+A simple script to forward all the messages of one chat (private/group/channel) to another.
+Made using Telethon.
+Can be used to back up the contents of a chat to another place.

 ## Signing in